 Making Tax Digital for Income Tax: a simple guide to getting ready

-If you’re affected, you’ll move from one annual Self Assessment return to a more digital system that involves keeping digital records, sending quarterly year-to-date updates of your income and expense totals, and submitting a final declaration each year.
+If you’re affected, you now move from one annual Self Assessment return to a more digital system that involves keeping digital records, sending quarterly year-to-date updates of your income and expense totals, and submitting a final declaration each year.

-For many people, this feels like a big change, so to help make things clearer, the TaxNav team has created a simple MTD IT guide.
-It explains what’s changing, who needs to follow the rules, and the practical steps to take before April 2026.
+For many people, this feels like a big change, but it needn't be.
+TaxNav is all about making the MTD IT transition simple.
+We've created a short and helpful MTD IT guide that explains what’s changed, who needs to follow the rules, and a handy checklist to get MTD IT ready.

 Who MTD applies to